grcvhon/atm-analysis/genomics/README.md

 tabix AFO-denovo.vcf.gz
 tabix AFO-reference.vcf.gz
 ```

-Use the `sample-sheet.csv` to generate the species-specific `popmap` file required in `05-vcf-filter-highQ.sh`.
+<i>Side-step: use the `sample-sheet.csv` to generate the species-specific `popmap` file required in `05-vcf-filter-highQ.sh`.</i>

 ```
 awk -F, '{print $3,$10}' ../sample-sheet.csv | grep "AFO" > AFO-popmap.tsv
 awk -F, '{print $3,$10}' ../sample-sheet.csv | grep "AAP" > AAP-popmap.tsv
 ```

-Run `05-vcf-filter-highQ.sh` which will filter the VCF output from `ipyrad` to only contain high quality SNPs.<br>
+We can now run `05-vcf-filter-highQ.sh` which will filter the VCF output from `ipyrad` to only contain high quality SNPs (= filtered).<br>
 <br>

-One more thing is converting the VCF files we just generated (raw = unfiltered ipyrad output, filtered = filtered ipyrad output from a.k.a. highQ) to HDF5 objects so that `ipyrad` analysis tools can take it as input.
-I converted these VCF output into an HDF5 format using `converter.run()` under `ipyrad` analysis tools.
+Now, we have VCF files as follows for both species: raw = unfiltered ipyrad output, filtered = filtered ipyrad output from a.k.a. highQ).
+We can now convert these to HDF5 objects so that `ipyrad` analysis tools can take them as input.
+I converted these VCF files to HDF5 format using `converter.run()` under `ipyrad` analysis tools.
 The basic script structure is below:
 ```python
 # Import the ipyrad analysis toolkit module
 import ipyrad.analysis as ipa